1. Introduction: Is Cyber Conflict an Intelligence Contest?

 As in any intelligence contest, we should be humble about estimating the results in cyberspace.
 The U.S. approach, for example, calls for imposing cumulative costs over time, but there is no formula for determining when irritation will become intolerable.
 Nor is there a simple method for distinguishing the independent effects of cyberspace operations, given the variety of other policy tools at work.
 The simultaneous growth of the internet also complicates efforts to measure progress.
 We may see more high-profile attacks even if they are declining in proportion to the overall volume of cyberspace activities.
 In addition, what constitutes “success” will reflect differing value judgments.
 Those who believe the government is obligated to protect private firms, for instance, will view all breaches as failures.
 Those who believe that the government has no such obligation will likely view private sector attacks as unfortunate, but unrelated to its campaign against foreign state adversaries.

 In a general sense, success means gaining information advantages without creating new dangers.
-This is not easy, because some elements of an intelligence contests are clearly provocative.
+This is not easy, because some elements of an intelligence contest are clearly provocative.
 The goal for states is to compete energetically while striving to establish Cold War-style “rules of the game.”
 These are tacit understandings that govern the actions of rival intelligence services, a set of expected behaviors that both sides deem acceptable.
 Without such rules, intelligence collection can turn into a very nasty business.
 The rules of the game limit the kinds of collection that is permissible and off-limits against certain targets (e.g., family members).
 The rules also lay out tacit understandings about unacceptable methods (e.g., kidnapping and torture).
 Over a long period of competition, intelligence services can arrive at quiet and informal agreements about where the lines are drawn.
 If the rules of the game are sufficiently clear, intelligence leaders will be careful not to break them, because the diplomatic consequences would outweigh the value of whatever new information they acquired.

 Intelligence contests might have other effects on enduring rivalries.
 In some cases, they might prolong hostility.
 Particularly aggressive espionage and sabotage campaigns work at cross-purposes with détente, delaying better relations even when both sides have reasons to come together.
 On the other hand, aggressive intelligence may serve as a release valve that keeps simmering rivalries from boiling over.
 States might believe they can trade knowledge for power, increasing their intelligence effort in order to draw down military forces abroad and reduce the danger of crises.
 Secret intelligence may also have counterintuitive benefits for international stability, even during periods of intense competition.
-States who take counter-intelligence seriously might be more likely to comply with peacetime arms control agreements, because they do not fear revealing military capabilities that could leave them vulnerable in a future conflict.28 Covert action is also useful in proxy wars, because it is a release valve for great-power rivals who want to compete but who fear the consequences of open warfare.29
+States that take counter-intelligence seriously might be more likely to comply with peacetime arms control agreements, because they do not fear revealing military capabilities that could leave them vulnerable in a future conflict.28 Covert action is also useful in proxy wars, because it is a release valve for great-power rivals that want to compete but who fear the consequences of open warfare.29

 Finally, we can attempt to situate intelligence contests in the broader debate over grand strategy.
 What role does intelligence play for those who favor restraint?
 Is it really possible to trade knowledge for power, as suggested above?
 Similarly, is it logically possible to wage an intelligence contest while pursuing an institutionalist grand strategy?
 At first glance, the answer seems to be no, because institutionalism requires sharing information to realize the benefits of collective action and lower transaction costs.
 But some scholars suggest that intelligence efforts can play a role in grand strategy by supporting covert attempts to topple illiberal rivals.
 Successful efforts may help bring new liberal states into the institutional order.
 In this sense, covert action represents a kind of temporary but useful hypocrisy in the service of a liberal internationalist grand strategy.30